In the Cloud

 this.cloverConnector.sale(saleRequest);

-Once you call the Sale() method, Clover will contact the payment gateway and return information about the result of the transaction to your POS.
+When you call the Sale() method, Clover contacts the payment gateway and returns information about the result of the transaction to your POS.

 Handle the result of a sale transaction